littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [*][i]Reclamation Pools (Hive Mind)[/i] - All dead drones are reprocessed for the sustenance of hive's next generation. (+10% job food production)

-[*][i]Boundless Spite (Hive Mind)[/i] - The Hive Mind is petty to a degree that would drive singleton minds mad with horrified disgust if they could contemplate but a fraction of its loathing. (+2 maximum rivalvries, +20% army morale damage, +50% purge speed, +25% power projection)
+[*][i]Boundless Spite (Hive Mind)[/i] - The Hive Mind is petty to a degree that would drive singleton minds mad with horrified disgust if they could contemplate but a fraction of its loathing. (+1 maximum rivalvries, +10% damage to rivals, +20% army morale damage, +50% purge speed, +25% power projection)

 [*][i]Void Affinity (Hive Mind)[/i] - Eons of planet-bound thought has left the Hive Mind ravenously fascinated by the riches of the stars. (+20% research and mining station output)